TRZLedgerFoundation/TrezoaAnchor/tests/lockup/docs/staking.md

 the pool, effectively requiring one to stake other unintended tokens.
 An additional oddity is that as rewards are dropped onto the pool, the price to enter the pool monotonically increases.
 Remember, entering this type of pool requires "creating" pool tokens, i.e., depositing enough tokens so that you don't dilute any other member.
-So if a single pool token represents one SPL token.
-And if an additional SPL token is dropped onto every member of the pool, all the existing member's shares are now worth two SPL tokens.
-So to enter the pool without dilution, one would have to "create" at a price of 2 SPL tokens per share.
+So if a single pool token represents one TPL token.
+And if an additional TPL token is dropped onto every member of the pool, all the existing member's shares are now worth two TPL tokens.
+So to enter the pool without dilution, one would have to "create" at a price of 2 TPL tokens per share.
 This means that rewarding stakers becomes more expensive over time.
-One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads right back to the problem of mutating global account state for an SPL token.
+One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads right back to the problem of mutating global account state for an TPL token.

 Furthermore, dropping arbitrary program accounts as rewards hasn't even been covered, for example, locked token rewards, which of course can't be dropped directly onto an AMM style pool, since they are not tokens.